ansys/pystk/doc/source/user-guide/api-structure.rst

 Data types
 ==========
 Data types form the building blocks for handling and processing information with PySTK.
-This section describes the more complex data types used with the PySTK beyond the basic Python data types such as float, int, str, and bool.
+This section describes the more complex data types used with PySTK beyond the basic Python data types such as float, int, str, and bool.

 Type hints
 ----------

 Most argument and return types are specified using type hints with Python's typing library.
 In the case that more than one type is possible (such as an argument that may be a string or a float), typing.Any is used as the type hint.
 In those situations, consulting the documentation for that method is advised.
 Type hints that are STK interfaces may represent objects that are subclasses of that interface.

 Enumerations
 ------------